Individual and congregational worship

 - the consumption of food and drink is avoided where it is not essential to the act of worship.
 Where it is essential to the act of worship, the use of communal vessels is avoided

-- other mitigations for the preparation and handling of food which is essential to the act of worship are taken, including strict hand hygiene, pre-wrapping food items, use of face coverings and avoiding the sharing of cutlery, crockery or utensils
+- other mitigations for the preparation and handling of food which is essential to the act of worship are taken, including strict hand hygiene, pre-wrapping food items and avoiding the sharing of cutlery, crockery or utensils.
+Face coverings must be worn.

 - speaking across food or drink is avoided.
-Where this is essential to the act of worship, a face covering is worn and/or the food is securely covered
+Where this is essential to the act of worship, everyone, including the person leading the worship, should wear a face covering and the food should be securely covered

 - pre-requisite washing and ablution rituals are carried out at home prior to arrival at the place of worship.
 Where it is absolutely essential to use such facilities physical distancing and hygiene measures should be observed at all times and areas should be cleaned between each individual use.
 Individuals should not wash the body parts of others